TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

 In order to meet the specifications and constraints, object detection is broken up into two main groups.
 The first being the drone's object detection system with the other being the robot's object detection.

-##### Drone Onject Detection:
+##### Drone Object Detection:

-To meet the listed specifcation and constrains above, the drone shall use the ESP32-S3 Sense.
+To meet the listed specification and constraints above, the drone shall use the ESP32-S3 Sense.
 This camera is capable of detecting the crater edges, antenna-tower location, duck-like shapes, colored objects, and AprilTags.
 The ESP32-S3 allows the drone and robot to create a rough SLAM map of the competition field within the first 20 seconds (Specification #1), locate the robot using AprilTag detection (Specification #2), locate the Astro-Ducks and antennas (Specification #3), and the color of the antennas' LED (Specification #5).
 The camera is very lightweight with a weight of 6.6 grams to help stay within 250 grams limit of the drone (Constraint #1).

 The image below is of the ESP32-S3 Sense: